What Are Keywords? Why Are Keywords Important to SEO? And How Do You Do Keyword Research?

 SEO keywords: are single words or short phrases that represent the search queries that people use in a search engine.
 Website owners or marketers select keywords and use them to guide content creation and optimize their webpages as part of their SEO strategy.

-One reason keyword optimization is important is that it helps communicate to the search engines what a webpage is about.
-And that can improve the chances that a search engine will find a webpage relevant for a particular query.
+One reason keyword optimization is important is that using keywords properly helps communicate to the search engines what a webpage is about.
+And that can improve the chances that a search engine will find a webpage relevant to a particular query.

 It’s important to note that Google uses many signals to determine if a page is relevant for a query, not just keywords.
-But they are a factor, and I’ll share data around that later.
+But they are a factor; I’ll share data about that later.